Overview: This college supply list recommends only what your student will REALLY need and use, based on experience with four college kids. Save money!

-I remember the summer before the eldest’s freshman year.
+I remember the summer before the eldest’s freshman year of college.
 She is a researcher and a planner, and on the internet somewhere, she found a list of “what every freshman should buy for college.”
 It was a long list, let me tell you!
-But we faithfully bought it all… and she told me later that a lot of it she never really needed.
+But we faithfully bought it all… and she told me later that a lot of it she never really used.
+Aagh!

 Our Recommended College Supply List

 There are links to many of these items on Amazon, so you can see for yourself exactly what I’m talking about, in case it’s not clear from the description.
 Here we go!

 Make sure only ONE of you brings the following items (there is absolutely NO need for individual copies of these).

 Drinks, yogurt, cheese sticks — snacking is a necessary thing.

 Frozen dinners, baked potatoes, nacho cheese — sometimes ya gotta have something warm to eat that is not from the cafeteria.

 This is easier to use than heating water up in the microwave; and you can get one for around $15, so it’s worth it.
 There are SO many things kids can make with hot water.
 They may not be nutritious, but these are college students we’re talking about, after all, LOL.
 Most dorms will not allow a regular coffeepot in the room, so this makes a good substitute.
 Your kid can use instant coffee or a special filter that goes in the cup to make regular coffee.